zoltanszalontay/zoltanszalontay.github.io/about.md

 ## The blog

 Truepositive.hu is a private company.
-It is focusing on IoT Edge and Machine Learning solutions, developments and consultancy.
-This blog tries to summarize what Truepositive.hu is doing, what it achieved.
+It is focusing on Intelligent IoT Edge and Machine Learning solutions, developments and consultancy.
+This blog summarizes what Truepositive.hu has been doing, what it has achieved.

 ## Bio

-The owner of Truepositive.hu is Zoltán Szalontay.
+The founder of Truepositive.hu is Zoltán Szalontay.
 Zoltán is an 57 y/o MSc in Electrical Engineering.
 He is fundamentally curious and always looks for solutions to interesting problems.
 He usually runs 4-5 projects concurrently.

 Zoltán's first job was Research Scientist at the Institute for Computer Science and Control of the Hungarian Academy of Sciences (MTA SzTAKI) where he was developing a real-time binary noise classifier that could detect CNC machine tool breakage.